StrangeBeeCorp/docs/docs/thehive/administration/authentication/configure-authentication.md

     **- Directories authentication**

     !!! info "Prerequisite"
-        Users must have an existing account in TheHive's local database to authenticate successfully.
+        Users must have an existing account in TheHive local database to authenticate successfully.
 [Configure an LDAP server](../../administration/ldap/configure-ldap-server.md) to automate account creation, updates, deletion, and assignment of user accounts to organizations and permission profiles within TheHive.

     Authenticates users using a Lightweight Directory Access Protocol (LDAP) server or an Active Directory (AD) service, such as Microsoft Active Directory or OpenLDAP.
 This allows integration with existing enterprise directories for centralized user management.